Religious Education Programs

 - Attend regularly.
 Consistent attendance allows your child the opportunity to develop friendships, become better acquainted with the teachers, and develop continuity and increased understanding of the material.
 Parents who possess an attitude of cheerful expectancy about weekly church attendance have less difficulty keeping children involved.
 On Sundays without classes, share your worship experience with your children.

 - Dress for active participation.
-Our classes are creative, active places with movement, glue, paint, games, etc.
+Our outdoor classes are creative, active places with movement, glue, paint, games, etc.

 - Familiarize yourself with the regular activities of the classes.
 Talk with your child and the teachers about the activities in the class.
 Keep informed through the newsletter, and participate in church events together.